NC3-LU/cases_web/_knowhow/bestpractices/PracticalGuideForBusinessTrips.markdown

 Whenever possible, always keep credit cards, traveller's cheques, passports and other forms of identification in different pockets when travelling.

-It is preferable to keep your passport on your person at all times.
+It is preferable to keep your passport with you at all times.
 It is also recommended to make 2 copies of the main page of your passport:

 * one copy to be taken on your trip, kept separate from your passport;
 * the second copy to be left in the country, with a trusted person.